Network topology and connectivity for Azure Virtual Desktop

 - Azure files service on storage accounts.

 - This scenario doesn't account for client direct network connectivity to session public or private (no RDP Shortpath) hosts.

-- Azure Virtual Desktop control plane Gateway (public endpoint) manages client connections.
-Therefore AVD clients can create outbound connections to required AVD URLs (check required URL list under general design considerations and recommendations).
+- Azure Virtual Desktop control plane gateway (public endpoint) manages client connections.
+Therefore, Azure Virtual Desktop clients can create outbound connections to required Azure Virtual Desktop URLs.
+For more information, see Required URLs for Azure Virtual Desktop.

 - No public IPs or any other public inbound path to session hosts is needed, traffic from clients to session hosts flows through Azure Virtual Desktop control plane gateway.